-New and expanded TV and film postings this month.
+New and expanded TV and film postings.
 Please be patient as we prepare the individual character casting breakdowns.
-Check back frequently, as there will be more than a dozen additional film and television projects uploaded over the next few weeks.
+Check back frequently as Sam and Danny move than a dozen additional film and television projects forward over the next few months.

 Motion Picture Projects - includes Black, White & Mixed-Race Roles